- Search The Registry

 - Teacher’s Forum

 - Creating Support

 - My Account

-Her work for school betterment in Tennessee led to the executive council of the Highlander Folk School in Monteagle, where she provoked a racist response.
+Her work for school betterment in Tennessee led to the Highlander Folk School executive council in Monteagle, where she provoked a racist response.
 In 1957 Georgia governor Marvin Griffin sent a state employee to take photos of Black attendants at the school.
 The governor then published the prints on a four-page hate sheet charging that Highlander was a hotbed for communist activism.
 With her many accomplishments in many branches of government, Hamilton’s only political miscalculation was her support of Walter Mondale, and not Jesse Jackson, for the Democratic nomination for president in 1984.